 VAALCO Energy, Inc. (together with its consolidated subsidiaries “we”, “us”, “our”, “VAALCO,” or the “Company”) is a Houston, Texas based independent energy company engaged in the acquisition, exploration, development and production of crude oil.
-As operator, we have production operations and conduct exploration activities in Gabon, West Africa.
-We have opportunities to participate in development and exploration activities in Equatorial Guinea, West Africa.
-As discussed further in Note 3 below, we have discontinued operations associated with our activities in Angola, West Africa.
+As operator, the Company has production operations and conducts exploration activities in Gabon, West Africa.
+The Company has opportunities to participate in development and exploration activities in Equatorial Guinea, West Africa.
+As discussed further in Note 3 below, the Company has discontinued operations associated with the Company’s activities in Angola, West Africa.

-Our consolidated subsidiaries are VAALCO Gabon (Etame), Inc., VAALCO Production (Gabon), Inc., VAALCO Gabon S.A., VAALCO Angola (Kwanza), Inc., VAALCO UK (North Sea), Ltd., VAALCO International, Inc., VAALCO Energy (EG), Inc., VAALCO Energy Mauritius (EG) Limited and VAALCO Energy (USA), Inc.
+VAALCO’s consolidated subsidiaries are VAALCO Gabon (Etame), Inc., VAALCO Production (Gabon), Inc., VAALCO Gabon S.A., VAALCO Angola (Kwanza), Inc., VAALCO International, Inc., VAALCO Energy (EG), Inc., VAALCO Energy Mauritius (EG) Limited and VAALCO Energy (USA), Inc.

 These condensed consolidated financial statements are unaudited, but in the opinion of management, reflect all adjustments necessary for a fair presentation of results for the interim periods presented.
 All adjustments are of a normal recurring nature unless disclosed otherwise.
 Interim period results are not necessarily indicative of results expected for the full year.

 Restricted cash and abandonment funding – Restricted cash includes cash that is contractually restricted.
 Restricted cash is classified as a current or non-current asset based on its designated purpose and time duration.
-Current amounts in restricted cash at March 31, 2019 and December 31, 2018, respectively; each include an escrow amount representing bank guarantees for customs clearance in Gabon.
-Long term amounts at March 31, 2019 and December 31, 2018 include a charter payment escrow for the floating, production, storage and offloading vessel (“FPSO”) offshore Gabon as discussed in Note 10.
-We invest restricted and excess cash in readily redeemable money market funds.
+Current amounts in restricted cash at September 30, 2019 and December 31, 2018, respectively, each include an escrow amount representing bank guarantees for customs clearance in Gabon.
+Long term amounts at September 30, 2019 and December 31, 2018 include a charter payment escrow for the floating, production, storage and offloading vessel (“FPSO”) offshore Gabon as discussed in Note 11.
+The Company invests restricted and excess cash in readily redeemable money market funds.

 The following table provides a reconciliation of cash, cash equivalents, and restricted cash reported within the condensed consolidated balance sheets to the amounts shown in the condensed consolidated statements of cash flows:

-We are required under the Exploration and Production Sharing Contract entitled “Etame Marin No. G4-160,” dated as of July 7, 1995, as amended, (the “Etame PSC”) for the Etame Marin block in Gabon to conduct abandonment studies to update the amounts needed to fund the eventual abandonment of the offshore wells, platforms and facilities on the Etame Marin block.
+The Company is required, under the Exploration and Production Sharing Contract entitled “Etame Marin No. G4-160,” dated as of July 7, 1995, as amended, (the “Etame PSC”) for the Etame Marin block in Gabon to conduct abandonment studies to update the amounts needed to fund the eventual abandonment of the offshore wells, platforms and facilities on the Etame Marin block.
 The current abandonment study was completed in November 2018.
-This cash funding is reflected under “Other noncurrent assets” as “Abandonment funding” on our condensed consolidated balance sheets.
-Future changes to the anticipated abandonment cost estimate could change our asset retirement obligation and the amount of future abandonment funding payments.
-See Note 10 for further discussion.
+This cash funding is reflected under “Other noncurrent assets” as “Abandonment funding” on the Company’s condensed consolidated balance sheets.
+Future changes to the anticipated abandonment cost estimate could change the Company’s asset retirement obligation and the amount of future abandonment funding payments.
+See Note 13 for further discussion.

-For the three months ended March 31, 2019, we recorded a net recovery of $32 thousand related to the allowance for bad debt for VAT for which the government of Gabon has not reimbursed us.
-For the three months ended March 31, 2018, we recorded a net recovery of $0.1 million.
+For the three and nine months ended September 30, 2019, the Company recorded a net (recovery) expense of $(5) thousand and $24 thousand, respectively, related to the allowance for bad debt for VAT for which the government of Gabon has not reimbursed us.
+For the three and nine months ended September 30, 2018, the Company recorded a net recovery of $0.2 million and $0.1 million, respectively.
 The receivable amount, net of allowances, is reported as a non-current asset in the “Value added tax and other receivables” line item in the condensed consolidated balance sheets.
 Because both the VAT receivable and the related allowances are denominated in XAF, the exchange rate revaluation of these balances into U.S. dollars at the end of each reporting period also has an impact on profit/loss.
 Such foreign currency gains (losses) are reported separately in the “Other, net” line item of the condensed consolidated statements of operations.

 The following table provides a roll forward of the aggregate allowance:

-We record balances resulting from commodity risk management activities in the condensed consolidated balance sheets as either assets or liabilities measured at fair value.
-Gains and losses from the change in fair value of derivative instruments and cash settlements on commodity derivatives are presented in the “Derivative instruments loss, net” line item located within the “Other income (expense)” section of the condensed consolidated statements of operations.
+The Company records balances resulting from commodity risk management activities in the condensed consolidated balance sheets as either assets or liabilities measured at fair value.
+Gains and losses from the change in fair value of derivative instruments and cash settlements on commodity derivatives are presented in the “Derivative instruments gain (loss), net” line item located within the “Other income (expense)” section of the condensed consolidated statements of operations.
 See Note 8 for further discussion.

 Fair Value – Fair value is defined as the price that would be received to sell an asset or the price paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 Inputs used in determining fair value are characterized according to a hierarchy that prioritizes those inputs based on the degree to which they are observable.
 The three input levels of the fair-value hierarchy are as follows: